-Even if you are just in the early stages of establishing your brand, I’m sure you already have content on your website.
+Even if you are just in the early stages of establishing your brand, you will already have content on your website.
 This is good as it offers your customers some form of transparency, which is key when building a trusted brand.
-Blog posts can keep them up to date on your company’s recent news and the website copy will inform them a bit about the operations within the business.
+Blog posts can keep them up to date on your company’s recent news and the website copy will inform them a bit about business operations.
 All of this information makes your brand and company come across as very accessible.

 Communication shouldn’t start and end at your site, though; it’s also worth setting up a marketing newsletter so that you can regularly touch base with customers.
 It’s your big chance to be open and honest and to give the public as much information about your reliable product.

 Don’t forget that it’s this reliable product that will push sales.
 It needs to be of the highest quality so that it can act as your trump card when you go up against your competitors.
-If there is anything lacking about your product, then there is little chance of your customers returning to it and they might all flock to your competition.
-Plus, a poor product could result in a dent in your customers’ trust as all those adverts you put out that showcased how great your product was could now be seen as slightly devious…
+If there is anything lacking about your product, then there is little chance of your customers returning to it.
+Plus, a poor product can dent your customers’ trust.
+All those adverts you put out that showcased how great your product was could now be seen as slightly devious…

 But wait, what happens if some of your public communications with customers turns sour?
 Believe us, this can happen even to the most trusted of household names!
 It could be a negative comment on a Facebook post or a bad review on a comparison website.
 Firstly, it’s important to note that you should never be tempted to delete any of this negativity.
 Other customers might notice that these bad comments and reviews start to disappear and that is hardly going to fill them with trust.
 If anything, it could make them think that you have something to hide.
 It’s much better to address the negativity.
 Leave a reply to the customer and try to work together towards a resolution.

-If your customers can’t reach you at all, they may well think that you’ve gone into hiding.
+If your customers can’t reach you, they may well think that you’ve gone into hiding.
 And a company in hiding certainly isn’t a trustworthy one!
 Place your address, telephone number, and main email address in a clear and visible spot on your website.
-It’s even useful to roll out a live-chat feature on your website as well so that web users can shoot your customer service team a quick question whenever they have a niggling issue.
+It’s even useful to roll out a live-chat feature on your website as well so that web users can send your customer service team a quick question whenever they have a niggling issue.

 Your customers won’t trust your company if you don’t.
 So, you need to work at building trust in your team members.
 Without them, there’d be no way you’d have the time needed to promote your company through sales, marketing, and word-of-mouth.
 Make sure you are transparent with them and tell them everything that is going on within the company.
 If you leave them in the dark, it could damage their trust and rumors could start developing – you didn’t set out to create a rumor mill as a business!